 I Got Hurt on Someone Else's Property - Are They Responsible?

-How Can You Prove Your Case?
+How Can You Prove A Slip and Fall Injury Case?

 - There was a dangerous or defective condition on the property